tomytubert/tomytubert/README.md

 🧜🏼‍♂️🏄🏽‍♂️💻
 <br>
 I'm a Front-End developer passionate about creating attractive and functional interfaces.
+Since I was a kid, I've always loved creating things from scratch, which led me to become a programmer.
+I started programming in 2021 and since then I have gained experience with technologies such as Angular, React, Next.js and Node.js.

 With 3 years of experience in React Js, I enjoy finding new ways to captivate users.

-I also have knowledge in digital marketing, SEO and SEM, applied in successful projects.
-I have created projects from scratch, such as ohmydog.io, using technologies like Node.js, Next.js and Firebase.
+In addition, I have knowledge in digital marketing, SEO and SEM, applied in successful projects.

-Problem solving and empathy are my strengths.
+I enjoy working in a team with good communication.

 ### Things I code with